Abby Anderson

-Abby Anderson (born March 10, 1997) is an American country music singer-songwriter from Southlake, Texas near Dallas.
+Abigail Denise Anderson (born March 10, 1997) is an American country music singer-songwriter from Southlake, Texas near Dallas.
 She is signed to the independent entertainment company, Black River Entertainment.

 Early life

 Abby Anderson is one of seven children and is the second oldest of her five sisters and one brother.
 She began piano lessons at age 5.
 Her interest in country music comes from her mother - who comes from a family of country music singers and fans.